TimSun18/Networking-in-Public-Cloud-Deployments/6 Security/README.md

 Add a web application firewall in front of your web server and block any attempts to access /admin or /login URLs.

 #### Solution
-Create a condition with two filters referenced by a WAF rule then called by a WAF ACL
+Create a condition with two filters referenced by a WAF rule then called by a WAF ACL.
 ```
 [timsun@controller 6 Security]$ ansible-playbook waf.yml